-All prescribed fires on PRRIP land will be managed by a NWCG Certified Prescribed Burn Boss as defined in the Wildland Fire and Prescribed Fire Qualification System Guide published by the National

-- Wildfire Coordinating Group (NWCG), Publication Numbers PMS 310-1 and NFES 1414 (January 2009) - and shall have detailed functional knowledge and specialized experience with prescribed burning in - grassland fuels.
-The certified Burn Manager must be present on site at all times during burn operations. - An updated copy of the Burn Manager's current certification status card must be provided to Land - Manager prior to ignition.
+- All prescribed fires on PRRIP land will be managed by a NWCG Certified Prescribed Burn Boss as defined in the Wildland Fire and Prescribed Fire Qualification System Guide published by the National Wildfire Coordinating Group (NWCG), Publication Numbers PMS 310-1 and NFES 1414 (January 2009) and shall have detailed functional knowledge and specialized experience with prescribed burning in grassland fuels.
+The certified Burn Manager must be present on site at all times during burn operations. - grassland fuels.
+The certified Burn Manager must be present on site at all times during burn operations An updated copy of the Burn Manager's current certification status card must be provided to Land - Manager prior to ignition.
 All required personnel, equipment, firebreaks and permits as established by law - must also be accounted for prior to ignition.